Amitriptyline is FDA approved medication to treat depression in adults.

 5. It is essential to keep into account various drug-drug interactions.
 Considering amitriptyline causes QTc prolongation, the use of other drugs that prolong QTc can lead to cardiac problems, including arrhythmias.
 The following medications can increase QTc- astemizole, cisapride, disopyramide, ibutilide, indapamide, pentamidine, pimozide, procainamide, quinidine, sotalol, terfenadine.

-6. Some drugs, when used along with amitriptyline, may cause an increase in serotonin levels, such drugs include isocarboxazid, phenelzine, procarbazine, safinamide, selegiline, tranylcypromine.
+6. Some drugs, when used along with amitriptyline, may cause an increase in serotonin concentrations, such drugs include isocarboxazid, phenelzine, procarbazine, safinamide, selegiline, tranylcypromine.
 These drugs can cause serotonin syndrome.

 7. Amitriptyline gets metabolized from CYP3A4.
 Several drugs alter the activity of CYP3A4, and thus dose should be cautiously regulated, as well as the entire patient medication regimen checked for CYP3A4 inducers and inhibitors.